bizneo/attribrutex/README.md

 ### Creating a new field

 Using `create_custom_field(key, type, module, opts \\ []` you can
-create a new field for a specific module.k
+create a new field for a specific module

 i.e.: